The Senior Loan Officer Survey

 Credit eased during the quarter, but it was primarily associated with commercial real estate and commercial or industrial lending.
 Consumer lending and mortgage lending standards eased, but only barely.
 The vast majority of banks reported no changes in standards.
 Here were the results.

 - Prime residential loans: Prime residential loans include loans made to borrowers that typically had strong credit, had well-documented credit histories, and were plain 30-year fixed-rate or ARM (adjustable-rate mortgage) loans.
-Of the 69 banks surveyed, 58 (or 87%) reported no change in standards, while two (3%) tightened standards and seven (10%) reported loosening standards.
-Two said they didn’t offer prime residential loans.
+Of the 69 banks surveyed, 55 (or 80%) reported no change in standards, while four (6%) tightened standards and ten (14%) reported loosening standards.
+One said it didn’t offer prime residential loans.

 - Nontraditional residential loans: Nontraditional residential mortgage loans include limited documentation, alt-A, non-owner occupied, and pick-a-pay loans.
 Of the 69 banks surveyed, 37 (or 54%) said they don’t offer nontraditional residential loans.
-Of the remaining banks, 28 (or 88% of the remainder) reported no changes, while one tightened standards and three eased standards.
+Of the remaining banks, 29 (or 88% of the remainder) reported no changes, while two tightened standards and two eased standards.

 Implications for homebuilders

 The easing of standards for multifamily construction isn’t necessarily good news for builders, since they compete with multifamily rentals for households.
 That said, the easing for prime residential loans is good news for them.